 In 2015, the FHA insured mortgages for 500 multifamily projects with 70,142 units, totaling $4.5 billion.

-FHA multifamily loans aren’t as well known as FHA single family home loans, but they and can help investors finance a variety of projects with 5 or more units.
+FHA multifamily loans aren’t as well known as FHA single family home loans, but they can help investors finance a variety of projects with 5 or more units.
 They offer competitive interest rates and lower down payment requirements than other multifamily loans.
 However, an FHA approved lender must issue the loan and the property must meet certain FHA requirements.